 However, some of the other RADM-mandated disclosures do not fit with the credit card-embedded insurance benefits product line.
-Specifically, the following:
+More, specifically

-- 1) The number of rescissions or cancellations.
-The customer cannot cancel credit card-embedded insurance benefits as a component part of the overall credit card package; rather, he/she must cancel the credit card in its entirety.
-Customers most often choose to cancel a credit card because they do not like the annual fee, the interest rate, the rewards program, or to reduce the overall amount of credit they are carrying.
-Having the industry report on credit card cancellations would provide the AMF with no market conduct or consumer protection-related indicators or red flags relevant to the embedded insurance benefits. - 2) Remuneration paid to all distributors.
-For credit card-embedded insurance benefits, there is no remuneration paid to distributors.
+- 1) The customer cannot cancel credit card-embedded insurance benefits as a component part of the overall credit card package; rather, , he/she must cancel the credit card in its entirety.
+Customers most often choose to cancel a credit card because they do not like the annual fee, the interest rate, the rewards program, or to reduce the overall amount of credit he/she is carrying.
+Having the industry report on credit card cancellations would provide the AMF with no market conduct or consumer protection-related indicators or red flags relevant to the embedded insurance benefits. - For credit card-embedded insurance benefits, there is no remuneration paid to distributors.

-Given the realities outlined above and to ensure that the AMF still receives relevant data to fulfill its industry oversight responsibilities, CAFII recommends that instead of the industry addressing the requirements set out in Clause 21 of the RADM, the AMF should align its reporting requirements with those in the CCIR's Annual Statement on Market Conduct (ASMC).
-The ASMC calls for relevant credit card-embedded insurance benefits data and insurers could provide similar Quebec-specific data to the AMF rather than being required to implement different and/or additional reporting.
+Given the realities outlined above, but to ensure that the AMF still receives relevant data from the industry, CAFII recommends that instead of addressing the requirements set out in Clause 21 of the RADM, the AMF should expect the industry to align reporting requirements with CCIR's Annual Statement on Market Conduct ("ASMC"), which calls for credit card-embedded insurance benefits data that is relevant to this product line.
+Insurers could provide the same data called for in the ASMC, but with a focus on the Quebec market specifically.